React Native

 The Reanimated version of AnimatedLegendList supports animated props with Reanimated.
 Note that using Animated.createAnimatedComponent will not work as it needs more boilerplate, so you should use this instead.

-Under the hood, these integrations use Reanimated.ScrollView.
+Under the hood, this integration uses Reanimated.ScrollView.

 Reanimated 4 sticky headers